omkarspace/coursei.ai/README.md

 # 🚀 Full Stack AI Course Generator App

-Welcome to the **Full Stack AI Course Generator**!
+(the project is still underdevelopment , it will get updated soon) Welcome to the **Full Stack AI Course Generator**!
 This app leverages powerful technologies like **Next.js**, **React**, **Tailwind CSS**, **Drizzle ORM**, and the **Gemini API** to dynamically generate customized courses powered by AI.
 Ideal for developers and educators looking to create and manage interactive course content.

 ## 📋 Table of Contents